openstack/nova/doc/source/admin/configuration/hypervisor-kvm.rst

 The ``cpu_mode`` option can take one of the following values: ``none``, ``host-passthrough``, ``host-model``, and ``custom``.

+See `Effective Virtual CPU configuration in Nova`_ for a recorded presentation about this topic.

+.. _Effective Virtual CPU configuration in Nova: https://www.openstack.org/videos/summits/berlin-2018/effective-virtual-cpu-configuration-in-nova

 Host model (default for KVM & QEMU)
 -----------------------------------